-For good infographic, second most important element is an interesting story with the right emotions to connect your readers.
-One popular way to attract audience is to add famous cartoon characters or superheroes into infographic, like the one showing internet’s justice league:
+For good infographic, a second most important element is an interesting story with the right emotions to connect your readers.
+One popular way to attract an audience is to add famous cartoon characters or superheroes into an infographic, like the one showing The Internet Justice League:

-One of the best examples of storytelling is Jon Morrow’s post at Postblogger.
-He shared his story of quitting his job, moving to the paradise and being paid to change the world.
-Although, it is not an infographic, the post did change the lives of thousands of readers.
+One of the best examples of storytelling is Jon Morrow’s post at ProBlogger.
+He shared his story of quitting his job, moving to paradise and being paid to change the world.
+Although it is not an infographic, the post did change the lives of thousands of readers.

 If you know the art of storytelling via infographics, you’ll be thrilled to know that photo posts account for 93 percent of Facebook’s most engaging posts.
-Your posts can get 84% more click-throughs, 104% more comments and 53% more likes than text based posts.
+Your posts can get 84% more click-throughs, 104% more comment, and 53% more likes than text-based posts.